m-mahtab/AnATelecom/README.md

 # AnATelecom
-A small website for telecom services
+A small website for telecom services. created with Reactjs and tailwindcss